Singular blocks of restricted sl3: Abstract

 \section{Abstract}

-We compute generators and relations for the basic algebra of a non-semisimple singular block of the restricted enveloping algebra of $\ssl_3$ over a field of characteristic $p>3$.
+We compute generators and relations for the basic algebra of a non-semisimple singular block of the restricted enveloping algebra of $\ssl_3$ over an algebraically closed field of characteristic $p>3$.
 Working directly with the basic algebra we compute its centre and the internal degree zero part of its first Hochschild cohomology, and show its Verma modules are Koszul.

 Let $A$ be a finite-dimensional algebra over an algebraically closed field $k$.
 The basic algebra of $A$ is a $k$-algebra all of whose simple modules are one-dimensional which is Morita equivalent to $A$; it can be thought of as the smallest algebra with the same representation theory as $A$.
 The small size of the basic algebra tends to make calculations considerably easier.